Joseph-Alp/Chem-308-Portfolio/README.md

 1. [Finalized TISE, PIB Code](/MLW4.md) (Week 4)

 # Time Dependent Schrodinger Equation (TDSE)
-  Background information provided for all time dependent Schrodinger equation inquiries can be found [here](/MasterTDSE.md).
+  Information is provided for all time dependent Schrodinger equation code listed below, and [can be found here](/MasterTDSE.md).
   We are also able to investigate multiple defined states in the following MatLab code:
 1. [Code For Creating A PIB In Accordance To TDSE](/MLW5.md) (Week 5)
 1. [Code For Calculating The Expectation Value For TDSE PIB](/MLW6.md) (Week 6)